-- - o admit pressure to the hydraulic cylinder or - o put it in float position. - 2.
+- Select the coulter pressure button in the AMATRON+ and, by actuating control unit 2, - o admit pressure to the hydraulic cylinder or - o put it in float position. - 2.
 Disengage the tractor universal joint shaft, engage the tractor parking brake, shut off the tractor engine and remove the ignition key. - 3.
-Insert one pin each (Fig. 163/1) under and over the lever into the adjuster segment and secure it with safety splints.
+Insert one pin each (Fig. 164/1) under and over the lever into the adjuster segment and secure it with safety splints.